fireproof-storage/fireproof/packages/react/README.md

   ...
 ```

 This [running CodePen example](https://codepen.io/jchrisa/pen/vYVVxez?editors=0010) uses the `useLiveQuery` to display a list of todos, and the `database.put` function to add new todos.
-With sync connected, the list of todos will redraw for all users in real-time.
-Here's the code:

 ### `useDocument`